interestingforked/shushud/doc/reports.md

 revenue of $100.00.
 Likewise start with $100.00 and end with $0.00.
 The lrev and rrev parameters provide a mechanism to filter the list of resources.

-#### Pagination
+#### Limiting Result Set

-By specifying a limit and offset, the client can implement pagination of this API.
+On a production installation, the number of results from the API will be quite numerous.

 ```bash
 $ curl -X GET \